MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 ms.custom: ""
 ---

-# Administrator Utility for Operationalization
+# R Server Operationalization Administration

+**Applies to:  Microsoft R Server 9.0.1**

 [!include[Admin Utility Introduction](../includes/o16n/admin-utility-intro.md)]

 <br>
 <a name="launch"></a>

-## Launch the Utility
+## Launch the Administrator Utility

 These instructions describe how to launch the Administrator Utility.